 INSTRUCTIONS

-1. Whisk together eggs, whipping cream, honey, salt, cinnamon, and vanilla.
+- Whisk together the eggs, heavy whipping cream, honey, salt, cinnamon, and vanilla extract in a shallow dish or bowl.

-2. Melt 1 tablespoon of butter in a large frying pan over medium heat.
+- Melt 1 tablespoon of the butter in a large frying pan over medium heat on your stovetop.

-3. Dip both sides of bread in the egg mixture and place in the pan.
-Cook until golden brown, flipping once and adding the remaining butter.
+- Dip both sides of the bread in the egg mixture and place it in the pan.
+Cook until golden brown, flipping once and adding the remaining butter as needed.

-4. In a separate pan, melt the butter for the bananas over medium heat.
-Add bananas and salt and cook until warmed through and softened.
+- In a separate pan, melt the butter over medium heat.
+Add the bananas and a pinch of salt and cook until warmed through and softened.
 Spoon over the french toast before serving.

 NOTES

-If using thick-sliced bread, soak the bread in the egg mixture for about 30 seconds per side.
+If using thick-sliced bread, soak the bread in the custard for about 30 seconds per side.

 Author: Becky Tarala